richlander/container-workshop/publish-oci.md

-# Publishing Console apps as OCI images
+# Publishing apps as OCI images

 This document demonstrates how to publish .NET console apps as container images.
 It is part of a [container workshop](README.md), which details fundamental workflows for using .NET in containers.